- Increase Conversion Rate

 In addition to the online conference, this year's competition also ran at the same time.
 Of course, this was also in line with the motto "Boost, Lead & Close the Loop."
 In terms of personalization in e-commerce, Boost can refer to personalization on shop pages, Lead to intuitive or personalized user guidance, and Close the Loop to personalization as a measure to bring shop customers back to the online shop even after they have made a purchase.
 But do you know what this could mean in everyday working life?

 That was what our participants had to figure out.
-In keeping with the theme, we created a box containing various products that could be associated with the three terms.
-We also prepared a reel that was posted on our social media channels.
-There, participants could puzzle over the question and share their ideas with us.
+In keeping with the theme, we put together a box containing various products that could be associated with the three terms.
+We also created a Reel that was posted on our social media channels.
+There, participants could try to solve the puzzle and share their ideas with us.
 Only those who had the correct answer could win.
-At the end of the event, three participants received an #epoqPXD21 box.
+At the end of the event, three participants received an #EpoqPXD21 box.

 Are you curious about what's behind "Boost, Lead & Close the Loop"?
 Then take a look at our reveal reel.